sushant-97/HTML-Code-Generation/README.md

 # HTML-Code-Generation
-Finetuning LLAMA2 for HTML code generation
+Used 4-bit precision model using bitsandbytes library and further used LoRA technique to finetune LLAMA2 for HTML code generation.
-# LLAMA Fine-Tuning for Code Generation
+# LLAMA Fine-Tuning for HTML Code Generation

 Fine-tune the LLAMA model for code generation tasks using the Python script.
 The script incorporates a range of libraries and functionalities from the Transformers library, custom model and dataset preprocessors, loss functions, and Weights & Biases (wandb) for experiment tracking.